 The Versa is the second smartwatch to run Fitbit's operating system, Fitbit OS, letting you download third-party apps to use alongside Fitbit's own.
-Developers do have to do a little tweaking to get their apps working on both the Ionic and Versa, but Fitbit tells us that this process is pretty simple, and already quite a lot are already available to download on the Versa.
+Developers do have to do a little tweaking to get their apps working on both the Ionic and Versa, but Fitbit tells us that this process is pretty simple, and already quite a lot are available to download on the Versa.
 Strava, Starbucks and the Accuweather app come pre-installed, just like they did on the Ionic.
 Right now the app selection isn't huge – third parties included – and other than Strava there aren't many I've opened more than a couple of times.

-Hopefully the Versa will spur more developers to get involved.
+Hopefully, the Versa will spur more developers to get involved.
 It's also in developers' interest to get existing Ionic apps running on the Versa, especially as this watch has every potential to sell better than the Ionic.
-There might be the odd app that makes use of the Ionic's GPS, but otherwise you can expect to see the same apps and clock faces working across both.
+There might be the odd app that makes use of the Ionic's GPS, but otherwise, you can expect to see the same apps and clock faces working across both.

 Read this: How to sync a Fitbit

-Included in those apps are Deezer and Pandora, as users of those services (European users won't get Pandora) can download playlists to the Versa, connect a pair of Bluetooth headphones and listen directly from the watch.
-If you'd prefer, you can upload your own music files using Fitbit's desktop software.
+Included in those apps are Deezer and Pandora, as users of those services (European users won't get Pandora) can download playlists to the Versa, connect a pair of Bluetooth headphones, and listen directly from the watch.
+If you'd prefer, you can upload your music files using Fitbit's desktop software.
 You should be able to get a little over 300 on board.

 Now, without built-in GPS, I've found the inclusion of music storage a little useless when out running.
 I have my phone with me, and having access to all of Spotify is more appealing than fiddling around with playlists and limiting my music choice.
 But for working out in the gym, or even swimming with the right pair of headphones, this gives you the option of leaving your phone in the locker.

 When it comes to Fitbit Pay on the Versa, the situation is a little strange.
-In Europe, every Versa will come with NFC out the box, but in the US only the Special Edition versions get it.
-I asked Fitbit about why it's fragmented the lineup in the US, and it seems to simply come down to saving costs.
+In Europe, every Versa will come with NFC out of the box, but in the US only the Special Edition versions get it.
+I asked Fitbit about why it's fragmented the lineup in the US, and it seems to simply come down to save costs.
 The Versa is being treated as less of a standalone watch than the Ionic, hence the lack of GPS and therefore Fitbit Pay being a bit less essential.